page === 'home' && ( )

 • Whether you need a full or half bathroom (and where existing plumbing runs)

-• Ceiling height requirements (a home theater benefits from as much height as possible; a storage room doesn’t)
+• Ceiling height requirements (a home theater benefits from as much height as possible)

 • Sound isolation needs between floors